• About us

 Please note you can enter a project or initiative that has been submitted in a previous year, as long as it has progressed and subsequently you have new results to show.
 We love to hear how a story has developed and it can be really inspiring documenting a journey from humble beginnings to its successful completion, or ongoing.

-Q: What are the judging criteria?
+Q: What are the Judging Criteria?

 A: